dimitri-yatsenko/Database-Systems-for-Data-Science/Assign8.md

 12. Challenge: show all the triplets of products that appear together on at least 100 unique orders.
 (Hint: 5 triplets)

 13. Challenge: Find the most common list of products on an order  (Hint: The same list of 8 products is found on 23 orders.
-You may find the `GROUP_CONCAT` function helpful).
+You may find the `GROUP_CONCAT` function helpful.
+Note that it has an `ORDER_BY` option).

-## Hotel
+## Airport

-14. Show all guests who have made reservations for any nights when Samantha Smith made reservations.

-15. Challenge: Find the pair of guests who have made reservations for the same night the most.
-(Hint: two of the guests have made reservations for the same nights 20 times if you are using `shared_hotels`)
+14. Find the passengers who have never flown.
+(This may a couple of minutes since the data size is big).

+15. For each airline, show the number of airports they fly to or from.

+16. List pairs of airlines and the number of airports that they share, limit to the top 10 most connected airlines.